vincemic/cv/README.md

 **Born with technology in my DNA**, Buffalo NY
 "Life-long learner, 1969"

-- Electronic hobbyist starting at age 8
+- I became an electronic hobbyist at age 8
-- Taught myself Basic on TI/99 4A at age 12
+- I taught myself Basic on TI/99 4A at age 12
-- Taught myself 6502 Assembler on Commodore 64 at age 14
+- I taught myself 6502 Assembler on Commodore 64 at age 14
-- Building electronic projects using microcontrollers at age 18
+- I was building electronic projects using microcontrollers at age 18

 **Erie Community College**, Orchard Park, NY
 *Computer Science, 1988*

-- Left program when professor wouldn't let me use my home computer to finish Pascal programming assignments.
+- I left the program when professor wouldn't let me use my home computer to finish Pascal programming assignments.
 ECC's mainframe was slow and over utilized.
 It often took hours to complete simple assignments which would take only minutes on my Commodore 128.

 **Bryant & Stratton Business School**, Clarence, NY
 *Electronic Technology, 1991 — GPA: 4.0*

-- Left program with only a half credit remaining towards an associates degree for first job repairing computer equipment.
+- I left the program with only half credit remaining towards an associate degree for first job repairing computer equipment.